About Us

 7. Create new opportunities for youth participation and volunteering.

-Cara Evans, COO The Mix, is a firm believer in the value of mergers and partnership working in the sector and has personal experience in both leading and project managing charitable takeovers.
+Cara Evans, (previously) COO The Mix, is a firm believer in the value of mergers and partnership working in the sector and has personal experience in both leading and project managing charitable takeovers.

 Based on the findings of a merger report commissioned by The Mix, this is a list of the top ten things that charities considering a merger or partnership should think about before, during and after a merger project.